Valley of Tears: Second day

 Nafshi's force of five tanks at Bunker 107 was the first to report the new Syrian attack.
 Given the small size of his force, Nafshi's position was vulnerable when faced with this heavy attack, and his tank's turret was damaged.
-He decided to allow the T-62s to close in on his position in order to reduce the Syrian advantages of numbers and night-vision.
+He decided to allow the T-62s to close in on his position to reduce the Syrian advantages of numbers and night vision.
 Close to 22:00, the Syrians approached within 450 meters of the bunker.
 He hit two tanks and whispered commands through his microphone.
-After four minutes, 25 Syrian tanks were destroyed and their attack disturbed.
+After four minutes, 25 Syrian tanks were destroyed and their attack was disturbed.
 Nafshi's force suffered no casualties.
 Most of the Syrian artillery fire fell on the Israeli units in the north.
 Kahalani warned his men to remain on the lookout for antitank squads.

 The Israeli brigade, with fewer than 40 tanks, was facing approximately 500 Syrian tanks.
 Due to the Israelis' lack of night-fighting equipment, the Syrians reached within close range, and a battle commenced at ranges of 27–55 m.
 The Syrian tanks and commandos bypassed the Israelis and destroyed many tanks with RPGs.
 At 01:00, the Syrians retreated, trying to evacuate damaged tanks and wounded.
 Ben-Gal struck the area with artillery and used the interval to refuel and reload.
 At 04:00, the Syrians renewed their attacks.
 This time, they attacked mainly with artillery and did not renew any major tank assaults.
 Only in the 7th Brigade's southern sector, the 7th Syrian Division 121st Mechanized Brigade was able to hold on.

 At dawn, 130 Syrian tanks and many APCs were lying in the valley, many of them behind or between the Israeli positions.
 During the night, two Syrian infantry battalions attacked the position on Hermonit and were fought off by fewer than twenty Israeli infantry troops from the Golani Brigade.
 Dozens of bodies were left lying on the battlefield.